vieirads/100DaysOfCode/r1-log.md

 ### R1D8
 Went through some of the items in ``Applied Accessibility`` section in **freeCodeCamp**.
 I have never thought about how text elements should be clear, not just to make your site/idea direct and simple, but also to provide accessibility.
 Guess I am learning more than how to code doing this chalenge.

+### R1D9
+Still studying the topics of ``Applied Accessibility`` in **freeCodeCamp**.
+Learned about figures, fieldset and how they can put elements together.
+This helps interpret the things that belong together, like a image and its caption, or some radio buttons that belong to a certain category.